+Next, each person must have their completed profile approved by an administrator.
 After you have created your account and completed your profile, it is normally approved within one business day, often sooner, but you can use most features of the site while you are waiting for this.

 Zuluru uses a registration system, through which you sign up for various "events".
 Each event will have an open and close date, which indicate the window during which you can register for that event.
 Some events may be free, most will have a cost associated with them.
 Some organizations will have an annual membership that you must register for before anything else.
 Other events may allow you to create a team, join a "hat" team, or sign up for a clinic or social event.
 The options available to you will depend on what your organization offers.

 Every registration event may have a rule defined that determines who is allowed to register.
 These rules can look at your gender, age, registration history, and other factors.

 The Registration Wizard attempts to simplify the registration process by only showing you options that you are qualified to register for.

 In order to play, you need to be on the roster of a team.
 There may be a few options for you here:

 - Check the Registration Wizard to see if there are any "Individuals for Teams" events available.
 Registering for one of these will reserve you a spot on a "hat" team.
 Note that hat teams are typically not set up until the league is almost ready to start, so don't be surprised if you don't show up on a roster right away.